rlucioni/recipes/recipes/financiers.md

 5. Fill tins about 1/2 to 3/4 full with batter.
 Top with any garnishes.
 Bake until edges are well-browned and tops are golden, about 14-15 minutes.
 6. Let them sit in the tins for a couple minutes to set, then turn out and place on a wire rack to cool.

 Let cakes cool completely before serving or they won't be crispy!
+Consider using the leftover yolks for [creme brulee](creme-brulee.md).